FeSwap/FeSwapDocs/docs/Contracts/FeswGovernor.md

     /// @notice The total number of proposals uint public proposalCount;

-    /// @notice Ballot receipt record for a voter struct Receipt {
-        // Whether or not a vote has been cast bool hasVoted;

-        // Whether or not the voter supports the proposal bool support;

-        // The number of votes the voter had, which were cast uint96 votes;
-    }

     struct Proposal {
         // Unique id for looking up a proposal uint id;